jamesgarriss/onering/story/chapter002.md

 Their time in the Elven Halls was both short and boring.
 As the Elves neither knew them nor trusted them, Balwulf, Bjorn, and Treadnor--especially Treadnor--were not permitted to leave the cellars.

-With an apologetic shrug, Baldor said, "Perhaps it's best if you remain here and guard the supplies, 'till we can leave again."
+With an apologetic shrug, Baldor said, "Perhaps it's best if you remain here and guard the supplies, 'till we can leave again.
+I'll send down some food and wine."

+For two days they sat around, talking quietly and occasionally sleeping, all under the watchful eye of the Butler.
+It wasn't all bad.
+True to his word, Baldor sent down several loaves of the most delicious bread, two small jars of jam, and a fine bottle of Elvish wine, a light and fruity variety that none of them had ever tasted before.

+"Makes that ale they drink in Lake-town taste rather like pig-swill," decided Treadnor, as he helped himself to another drink.

+Finally, Baldor and Belgo returned in the company of the elves from the rafts.
+"I trust your stay was acceptable," smiled the merchant.

+The Elves escorted them all, along with the ponies and their wares, out of the cellars along a secret path.
+It was long, dark, twisted, and utterly confusing to Balwulf and Bjorn, neither of whom had spent much time underground.
+Eventually they came out near the Elf-path, the roadway that the Elves kept open, as much as they could.
+The trees all around were beech, and sunlight filtered down through their leaves to light their way with a beautiful, golden light.

+"Here is your way," said one of the Elves, pointing in a westerly direction.
+"If you pass through the forest, you will reach the Forest Gate and look upon the Anduin Vales.
+Turning south, you will find yourself home again."
+This last comment was direct at Balwulf.